top of page

 • Quality Control Inspectors – Review and validate steel quality parameters.

-• Admin & Super Admin – Admin manage users' access and workflows; Super Admin controls the entire system.
+• Admin & Super Admin – Admin manage Employee' access and workflows; Super Admin controls the entire system.

 Admin Persona